Homemade Yogurt

 Optionals

-To get Greek yogurt effect, strain in the refrigerator for an hour.
+To get Greek yogurt effect, strain in the refrigerator for 2 hours.
 The leftover liquid (whey) is very nutritious.
-I use it in place of water or milk in homemade bread.
+I use it in place of water or milk in homemade bread and pizza dough.
 The longer the thicker.
 I left a batch overnight and it was very thick.

 Mix in flavorings, if necessary.
 Try 1/2 tbsp vanilla extract or 2 tbsp honey.